-In consideration of the Group's earnings performance and future expansion requirements, the Board of Directors recommends a final one-tier tax exempt dividend of SGD0.01 per ordinary share, plus a final special dividend of SGD0.01 per ordinary share, in appreciation of the support from our shareholders.
-This proposal will be discussed at the upcoming Annual General Meeting.
+In appreciation of shareholders' long-term support, and taking into account the Group's performance for FY2022 and future expansion plans, the Board of Directors proposes a final one-tier tax-exempt dividend of SGD 0.01 per ordinary share, plus a final special dividend of SGD 0.015 per ordinary share for FY2022.
+This proposal will be discussed and approved at the upcoming Annual General Meeting.